Thank You Email After Interview [Examples and How To Guide]

 Reinforce Skills and Your Value Proposition

-If there was an experience or skill that you wish you would have communicated better during the interview, this is the time to do so.
+If there was an experience or skill that you wish you would have communicated better during the interview, this is the time to communicate that additional information.
 If not, this is an opportunity to simply reinforce an important skill, experience, or character trait that was discussed during the interview.

 You could also recap one of the challenges the department is facing that came up during your interview as well.
 You can even tie together an example of how you’ve solved similar problems and challenges in the past for other employers.